BodenmillerGroup/steinbock/docs/cli/preprocessing.md

   - If no "IMC panel file" and no `.mcd` file were found, the *steinbock* panel is created based on the first `.txt` file found at the specified location (defaults to `raw`).

 !!! note "Panel file types"
-    The *steinbock* panel file is different from the "IMC panel file" from the original *IMC Segmentation Pipeline*[^1] imlementation in that it is ordered (i.e., the channel order in the panel matches the channel order in the images) and only requires a `name` column (see [file types](../specs/file-types.md#panel)).
+    The *steinbock* panel file is different from the "IMC panel file" from the original *IMC Segmentation Pipeline*[^1] imlementation in that it is ordered (i.e., the channel order in the panel matches the channel order in the images) and only requires `id` and `label` columns (see [file types](../specs/file-types.md#panel)).
 By default, channels in a *steinbock* panel file generated from IMC raw data are sorted by mass.
 As the *steinbock* panel format allows for further arbitrary columns, unmapped columns from an original "IMC panel" will be "passed through" to the generated *steinbock* panel.

 !!! note "Manual panel file creation"
     The *steinbock* panel file can also be created manually, following the [*steinbock* panel format specification](../specs/file-types.md#panel).